Image

 Open application form

-The application form is on Airtable and we also accept video or audio applications.
-If you require the application form or information on this page in a different format in order to apply, please email Grace Bailey (Grace.Bailey@SoundandMusic.org).
+The application form is on Airtable and we also accept video or audio applications (via the Airtable form or via email).

-• to submit a short biography (up to 100 words)
+• Submit a short biography (up to 750 characters)

-Please note that, if you have applied to In Motion 2025 and you are selected for the programme, you won't be eligible to receive an Essentials Fund in this round.
+Please note that, if you have an open application for In Motion 2026 you won’t be eligible to apply to the Essentials Fund.

 If you have any questions, you are welcome to contact us to help you select the right opportunity for you.